For info on the thematic structure, see the introduction page.

 9.229 Odysseus offers the gifts

 See also 9.157.
 Note the careful low-level ringstructure of the speech and the clever rhetoric.
-Everything Odysseus says is true, except the bit about Peleus' words (252) is probably rather tongue-in-cheek (see Il 11.783-).
+Everything Odysseus says is true (Odysseus is, as it were, speaking with the voice of Athena), except the bit about Peleus' words (252) is probably rather tongue-in-cheek (see Il 11.783-).
 But he leaves out the final words of Agamemnon though: "δμηθήτω", let him submit.
 This gives Achilles a handle for his subsequent refusal.

 9.283 one of Agamemnon's daughters